Opportunities for Purposeful Startups Critical issues as a shared value for new ventures

 Opportunities for purposeful startups—by intention

-Here are four startups (the last two concern sustainability) that are intentionally purposeful:
+Here are three startups that are intentionally purposeful:

 - Notarize (founded 2019) is an online platform to get documents notarized, that is 10x more secure than visiting a traditional notary.
 Every Notarize transaction receives sophisticated ID verification, audit trail and the highest level of security features.
 The process is also easier and generally less expensive than the traditional route.